-Vulnerable groups Risk Factors Protective Factors Homeless Chaotic home environment Strong family bonds Looked After Child Parents who misuse drugs suffer from mental illnesses Experience of strong parental monitoring with clear family Truants Behaviour disorders rules Pupils excluded from school Family involvement in the lives Sexually abused Lack of parental nurturing of children In contact with mental health Inappropriate and aggressive behaviour Successful school experiences and criminal justice system Poor coping skills Strong bonds with local community activities Children of parents with drug problem Low commitment to school A caring relationship with at Involvement in gangs, CSE, least one adult County Lines Early intervention and preventative education Early age of first drug use proventative education Social media
+Vulnerable groups Risk Factors Protective Factors Homeless Chaotic home environment Strong family bonds Looked After Child Parents who misuse drugs suffer from mental illnesses Experience of strong parental monitoring with clear family Truants rules Pupils excluded from school Behaviour disorders Family involvement in the lives Sexually abused Lack of parental nurturing of children Inappropriate and aggressive Successful school experiences In contact with mental health and criminal justice system behaviour Strong bonds with local Children of parents with drug Poor coping skills community activities problem Low commitment to school A caring relationship with at least one adult Involvement in gangs, CSE, County Lines Early intervention and preventative education Early age of first drug use Social media

 In accordance with school and LA policy, a commitment to Equal Opportunities will be built into all aspects of drug education.
 We recognise that some pupil with learning difficulties may need more help than others in understanding what sorts of behaviour are/art not acceptable.
 Teachers will be sensitive to this issue and ensure lessons are planned to take account of pupils' age, culture, experience and maturity.
-The needs of pupils with SEND will be taken into account by the teacher who may need to provide different resources, different activities or specific support to some pupils.
+The needs of pupils with SEND will be considered by the teacher who may need to provide different resources, different activities or specific support to some pupils.
 Where pupils' Individual Education Plans (IEP) identify targets relating to their personal development, the teacher will ensure that opportunities are planned to support pupils in achieving these.